 not infringe any intellectual property rights (including copyright, moral rights and database rights) of any person

 be the subject of any necessary consents and authorisations

-not breach any terms and conditions of any website or other forum from which that content was copied or derived, or to which you provide a link, or from which you have provided a link to our website
+not breach any conditions of any website or other forum from which that content was copied or derived, or to which you provide a link, or from which you have provided a link to our website

 not be defamatory

 not be malicious, offensive, discriminatory, threatening, racist, extremist; not promote hatred or violence or denigrate any person, group of people or set of beliefs, or provide any link to any such material

 only be for the purpose of furthering scientific and academic discourse in good faith, and in particular not be for the purpose, or have the effect, of promoting any commercial offering, service, product or interest, without the prior explicit agreement of Frontiers or the owner of the relevant Journal

 not give a false impression that it emanates from Frontiers or any Journal or is approved by Frontiers or the relevant Journal owner, or otherwise be misleading in any way